stewartadam/fwbackups/README.md

 If your distribution offers fwbackups in its software repositories, it is recommended you install fwbackups that way instead.

 fwbackups is also available as a Flatpak image under the name *com.diffingo.fwbackups*.
+Please note it leverages system binaries, so make sure you have a cron daemon (such as `cronie`) and `rsync` installed if you want to use the direct copy engine.

 For instructions on how to build from source, read on in [INSTALL.md](INSTALL.md).